Birangona: Women of War: Reception

-Redhotcurry.com said, "'Birangona: Women of War' oroduction [production] gives a powerful and necessary platform to the many hundreds of thousands of women systematically raped and tortured during that time."
+Redhotcurry.com said, "'Birangona: Women of War' production gives a powerful and necessary platform to the many hundreds of thousands of women systematically raped and tortured during that time."
 Akram Khan said, "The play is not only culturally important but also educationally important - revealing atrocities which have been swept aside over the course of history."

 Christopher Hong of The Public Reviews rated the play 3.5/5 and said, "...it does not apportion blame but simply focuses on telling the stories as they are achieving what it sets out to do."

 Saurav Dey of The Daily Star said, "The 60-minute play is powerful; no artificial or unnecessary elements distracted the audience at any point in the performance.
 More such productions need to be staged across different parts of the country so that Birangonas get their due honour.
 Komola Collective certainly deserves a tip of the hat for bringing forth the ignored part of history in the form of a piece of art."

 Tahmima Anam of The Guardian called it "A powerful new play... groundbreaking production."
 The Stage called it "...an illuminating and affecting piece."
 Daniel Nelson of One World said, "It is an intelligently conceived and executed tale."